jkbhagatio/J_Clust/README.md

 Please see the Wiki in this repository for introductory videos on using J_Clust2, FAQs, planned future development and helpful references.

 If you have any questions, comments, or concerns, or would like any additional information, please contact me - Jai Bhagat - at jaib1@mit.edu

+This code is distributed and protected under the Fair Source License.
+For more information, see [here](https://fair.io/)